How Poor Onboarding Creates Hidden Support Load in Mobile Apps

 Poorly Explained Permissions and Security Steps

-Mobile apps often request permissions for notifications, location access, or camera usage during onboarding.
+Mobile apps often request app permissions for notifications, location access, or camera usage during onboarding.
 If the purpose of these permissions is not explained clearly, users may hesitate or deny access.

 Later, when certain features fail to work properly, users may contact support without realizing that the issue originated from a denied permission.